-Some unhoused residents are able to receive wrap-around services and re-enter the workforce while some continue to experience chronic homelessness.
-In California, those who have reported experiencing chronic homelessness have increased by 20% between 2020 and 2021, while occupancy rates at shelters have declined.6
+The top three drivers of homelessness are loss of a job, alcohol or drug abuse, and domestic dispute.
+Some are able to receive wrap-around services and re-enter the workforce while some continue to experience chronic homelessness.
+In California, those who have reported experiencing chronic homelessness have increased by 20 percent between 2020 and 2021, while occupancy rates at shelters have declined.

-In 2020, there were an estimated 129 homeless Sebastopol residents, all of whom were unsheltered.7 The 2019 US Census estimated that 7.3% of residents living in Sebastopol have incomes beneath the poverty line, making them especially vulnerable to homelessness.
-In Sebastopol, 13 students experienced homelessness during the 2019-20 school year, a decrease of 7.1% from the 2016-17 school year.
+In 2020, there were an estimated 129 homeless Sebastopol residents, all of whom were unsheltered.
+The 2019 US Census estimated that 7.3 percent of residents living in Sebastopol have incomes beneath the poverty line, making them especially vulnerable to homelessness.
+In Sebastopol, 13 students experienced homelessness during the 2019-20 school year, a decrease of 7.1 percent from the 2016-17 school year.

-In Sonoma County, there are a total of 2,745 reported individuals experiencing homelessness, a 7% decrease in homeless persons since 2019.8 The cause of homelessness is complex and often based on interrelated factors.
+In Sonoma County, there are a total of 2,745 reported individuals experiencing homelessness, a seven percent decrease in homeless persons since 2019.
+The cause of homelessness is complex and often based on interrelated factors.
 In Sonoma County, the top primary causes of homelessness include the following: